kubernetes/website/content/en/docs/tasks/tools/included/_index.md

 ---
 title: "Tools Included"
-description: "Pages and snippets to be included in the main install-kubectl.md page."
+description: "Snippets to be included in the main kubectl-installs-*.md pages."
-toc_hide: true
+headless: true
 ---